Time's Up (organization): January 2018 open letter

 Time's Up publicly launched in January 2018, when the founders of Time's up published an open letter as a full-page advertisement in The New York Times and Los Angeles-based Spanish-language newspaper La Opinión.
 The signatories to the letter included Shonda Rhimes, Jessica Capshaw, Kate Capshaw, Ava DuVernay, Reese Witherspoon, Eva Longoria and Natalie Portman, among other high-profile women in entertainment.
 In the open letter, Time's Up stated that its goal was to protect working-class women from becoming victims of sexual misconduct.
 The group announced the creation of the Time's Up Legal Defense Fund, administered by the National Women's Law Center, which would work towards this end.
-Time's Up's advocacy arm also stated it would push for the creation of laws to both punish companies that fail to address persistent sexual harassment.
+Time's Up's advocacy arm also stated it would push for the creation of laws to punish companies that fail to address persistent sexual harassment.

 By January 7, 2018, nearly $15 million for the Time's Up Legal Defense Fund had been raised.

 Awards show protests

 The January 1 full-page advertisement also called for women on the red carpet at the 75th Golden Globe Awards to wear black and speak out about sexual misconduct.
 Some Time's Up members brought activists to the awards ceremony and wore pins bearing the group's name.
 During the event, Oprah Winfrey referenced Time's Up in her speech.

 The 60th Annual Grammy Awards were hosted later that January.
-At the awards ceremony, several female music donned specific items of clothing to express solidarity with Time's Up.
+At the awards ceremony, several female musicians donned specific items of clothing to express solidarity with Time's Up.
 Lady Gaga, Lana Del Rey, Kesha and Cyndi Lauper, wore white roses or all-black outfits, while Lorde's choice of outfit included an excerpt from a work by Jenny Holzer that had been printed on a card and stitched onto the back of her dress.
 During the awards show Janelle Monáe made a speech referencing Time's Up, calling for pay equality in the music industry and an end to sexual harassment.
 At the 2018 BAFTA Film Awards in London in March that year, some attendees donned black attire and wore Time's Up pins.